Relationship-contingent self-esteem

 Relationship contingent self-esteem (RCSE) is a type of self-esteem that derives from the outcomes, process, and nature of one's romantic relationship.
 Like other types of contingent self-esteem, it is generally linked with lower levels of self-esteem and well-being.

 It can be unhealthy for the relationship because it paves the way for excessive bias for negative interpretations of relationship events.

-Past research has shown that relationship-contingent self-esteem is independent of feelings of commitment to one's relationship, closeness to one's partner, and satisfaction in the relationship.
+Past research has shown that relationship-contingent self-esteem is independent on feelings of commitment to one's relationship, closeness to one's partner, and satisfaction in the relationship.
 Also, this research showed that it was linked to “obsessive immersion or preoccupation” with the romantic relationship.

 Measurement

 Past research has measured RCSE with a psychological scale consisting of 11 items.
 The scale contains two related sub-scales: the general Contingent Self-Esteem Scale and the Contingencies of Self-Worth Scale.
 The internal consistency of the scale is high, as is the two-week test-retest reliability.